Either<L, R>

 ValidatedEithervalidated.toEither()Valid → Right; Invalid → Left.

-OptionEitheroption.toEither(leftSupplier)Some → Right; None → Left.
+OptionEitheroption.toEither(leftIfNone)Some → Right; None → Left(leftIfNone).

 Either<String, Integer> e = compute();